I remember the day I wanted to give up.

 Then I realised – I didn’t believe I could resolve my issues.

-I believed other people could do it (because I believed other people were better than me so, of course, they could).
-I hoped, I wished, I waited but, ultimately, I didn’t believe it could work for me.
+I believed other people could recover (because I believed other people were better than me so, of course, they could).
+I hoped, I wished, I waited but, ultimately, I didn’t believe it could happen for me.

 I was on a journey but didn’t believe I would ever arrive at the destination.